 Below are key online search tools designed to help sole traders and other SMEs find financing:

 If you’re specifically looking for funding that you don’t need to pay back, read about small business grants.
-Otherwise, there’s plenty more information on business funding like reward crowdfunding, pension-led financing and invoice discounting in The Ultimate Guide to Business Funding.
+Otherwise, there’s plenty more information on business funding like reward crowdfunding, pension-led financing and invoice discounting in our guide to alternative finance.

 If you want to apply for a sole trader loan of more than £25,000, Fleximize might be able to help.
 You can fill in our short online form, or call our experienced team on 0207 100 0110, or apply now by clicking on the button below.